Energy Efficiency in the Sunshine State

 Add Spray Foam Insulation

 Adding spray foam insulation to your attic is also an important step towards reducing cooling loss and increasing efficiency.
 Spray foam changes the building envelope and insulates the home from higher temperatures from the top down.
 Your attic is usually 10-20 degrees hotter than the rest of your home because of direct sunlight on the roof.
 Managing temperatures in the attic with spray foam means you can reduce cooling loads elsewhere in the home, and it’s especially helpful if moving your duct work isn’t an option.
+Learn more about the importance of good insulation.

 Install A Mini Split